 Last year I wrote from my heart about the insanity that the holiday season was becoming, especially the feeling of excess that just doesn’t connect with the kind of life I want for my family.
 One of my solutions was planning ahead before the rush of the holidays comes; for example, my older son and I could set aside a day to organize his toys and take donations to the local crisis nursery.
 I also need to be clear with family that Christmas gifts are not necessary and that we should give to charity instead.
 I had good intentions for ways to give back for the holidays.

 I wrote that almost a year ago, and I’m happy to share that I have made some positive changes in my holiday routine.
 In the spirit of cutting down on the excess of material goods, spending more time with family and less time shopping, and giving to those who really need it (and there are so, so many), here are 10 ways to give back for the holidays.
-The recent tragedy in Connecticut only brought this home more–suffering happens to so many people in so many forms, but we can all help make life a little brighter for others.
-(And if you would like a little extra inspiration, check out Raam Dev’s current mission, to give $100 a day to a different charitable organization.
+The events we see in the news remind us that suffering happens to so many people in so many forms, but we can all help make life a little brighter for others.
+(And if you would like a little extra inspiration, check out Raam Dev’s mission last year, to give $100 a day to a different charitable organization.
 I love it!)

 1) Buy toys that benefit charity.
 Many charities that you already love have gifts for children.
 I love these for two reasons: 1) obviously, it’s great that some of the cost of the toy goes back to the charity, and 2) the toys tend to be different from the usual ones you find at the major stores.

 World Wildlife Fund has beautiful toys–you can find them by searching on Amazon, Target, and other websites.